 Knowing when it is best to lodge your tax return is best left to the professionals.

-The following reasons can make a huge difference to your financial well-being.
+Understanding the pros and cons of lodging your tax return early can make a huge difference to your financial well-being.

 Can you lodge tax return before the end of financial year?

 The simplest answer is Yes – but only in certain circumstances.

 There are only two specific cases when you can lodge your tax return earlier than the 1st of July in the calendar year.

 - If you are Foreign Resident for tax purposes AND;

 - You will no longer be receiving Australian income (other than income derived from interest or dividends)

 - If you are an Australian Resident for tax purposes AND;

 - You will no longer be an Australian Resident for tax purposes

 - You will no longer receive Australian income (other than income derived from interest or dividends)